graphql/composite-schemas-spec/CONTRIBUTING.md

 # Contributing

 ## Adding spec examples
-To keep things consistent in the spec, we should use examples that reference a e-commerce store.
+To keep things consistent in the spec, we should use examples that reference an e-commerce store.
 We should use types like `Product`, `User`, `Reviews`, etc.